JKolios/blog.jkolios.xyz/about.markdown

 permalink: /about/
 ---

-Playing around with Jekyll.
+Random things found on the internet.
+Probably related to webdev and infra topics.
+Might have some of my own opinions eventually.

+Based on Jekyll.
 You can find the source code for Jekyll at GitHub:
 [jekyll](https://github.com/jekyll/jekyll)